 Multiple Layers of Different Colored Paints

 Layering paint is one of my favorite paint-distressing techniques.
-You can choose multiple colors (the funner the better) and really make something unique.
+You can choose multiple colors (the funner the better) and truly make something unique.

 After you apply the first coat of paint and let it dry, you will want to apply a thin layer of Petroleum Jelly to the spots you’d like to show through.